gurunandan-bhat/vernarch/content/regions/west-and-central.md

 creating a breeze on hot summer days, and grilled doors give security with ventilation.
 Patan Muslim and Hindu houses had a vavdan or wind catcher to channel the breeze from the roof of the house to the levels below or provide indirect circulation due to a venturi effect.
-The timbering could be half or full.
+The timbering could be half or full.{{< blockquote position="left" >}}Lippankaam, mud decorative work with small mirrors embellishes the inside of these hut.
+The interior also has clay cupboards with wooden shutters for storing food grains{{< /blockquote >}}

 Kachchh in western Gujarat, in its Banni pasture land has circular bhungas or huts made of mud, clay and thatch with working area in-between covered by shelter of branches of prosopis